NASCAR Cup Series at Nashville Superspeedway: History

 On January 19, 2021, Ally Financial announced it acquired the naming rights for the race, dubbing it the Ally 400.
 The event was scheduled to be part of a tripleheader with the NASCAR Xfinity Series and NASCAR Camping World Truck Series; the Cup Series race was broadcast on NBCSN.
 The tripleheader event returned for 2022, with the Cup race being broadcast on NBC and later on USA Network after a rain delay.
-In 2023, possibly due to the popularity of the 2022's event finishing under the lights, the event became a night race.
+In 2023, possibly due to the popularity of the 2022's event finishing under the lights, the event became a night race, and returned to being a night race in 2025 after 2024's race was held during the afternoon.